seewoo5/seewoo5.github.io/index.md

 I was one of the contributors for the [FrontierMath Tier4 benchmark](https://epoch.ai/frontiermath/tier-4).
 I am also interested in automorphic forms and representations, particularly in the context of the (relative) Langlands program and Ichino-Ikeda type conjectures.

+Currently, I'm working at [Axiom](https://axiommath.ai/) as an internship.

 Previously, I completed a master’s program at POSTECH, where I was advised by [YoungJu Choie](https://yjchoie.postech.ac.kr/).

 ---